IBM/aspera-cli/docs/README.erb.md

 ### Examples: `server`

-One can test the `server` application using the well known demo server:
+One can test the `server` application using the well-known demo server:

 ```shell
 <%=cmd%> config initdemo